-We adhere strictly to the professional and ethical standards set forth by the American Psychological Association (APA), American Association for Marriage and Family Therapy (AAMFT), British Psychological Society (BPS),Singapore Psychological Society (SPS) and The Association for Addiction Professionals (NAADAC).
+We adhere strictly to the professional and ethical standards set forth by the American Psychological Association (APA), American Association for Marriage and Family Therapy (AAMFT), British Psychological Society (BPS), and Singapore Psychological Society (SPS).

 What is Dyslexia?

 Dyslexia refers to “a pattern of learning difficulties characterized by problems with accurate or fluent word recognition, poor decoding, and poor spelling abilities” (DSM-5).
 It is a neurodevelopmental disorder and is characterized by difficulties in phonological awareness, working memory and word retrieval skills.
 This is likely to cause difficulties with reading comprehension, spelling, writing, gaining automaticity in tasks or the solving of Mathematical problems.
 No two individuals with dyslexia are likely to have the same profile or present with the same difficulties.
 Research has shown that there are genetic components to dyslexia and it may occur across a range of intellectual abilities.